 Use common solutions to overcome barriers in career growth

-Barriers are normal here—especially because roles can be seasonal, rural, and very hands-on.
-The key is to respond strategically instead of waiting for everything to be perfect.
+Barriers are part of the landscape here, especially because roles can be seasonal, rural, and highly hands-on.
+The key is to respond strategically instead of waiting for perfect conditions.

 Here are common barriers and practical ways around them.